ajsteinmetz/ajsteinmetz.github.io/_posts/2026-03-25-latex-accessibility.md

 ---

 layout: post
-title: "Accessibility Resources for LaTeX-Based Teaching Materials"
+title: "Accessibility for LaTeX-Based Teaching"
 categories: mathematics
 tags: latex accesibility education
 ---

-## Accessibility Resources for LaTeX-Based Teaching Materials
+## Accessibility for LaTeX-Based Teaching

 On April 26, 2026, we are required as educators to comply with the [new ADA Title II standards](https://digitalaccess.gatech.edu/title-ii/requirements) which adhere to [Web Content Accessibility Guidelines (WCAG) 2.1 Level AA](https://www.w3.org/TR/WCAG21/).
 I regularly prepare mathematical and physics-heavy teaching materials using GitHub, Overleaf, and LaTeX.
 Because these documents often contain substantial mathematical notation, accessibility requires some extra care.